Addiction – like cancer – is a disease.

 Perhaps hitting bottom.
 At last.

-Several days ago he knocked on my door.
+A year ago he knocked on my door.
 He asked to use a phone.
-Even as thoughts of chaos swirled in my head, I let him enter.
+Even as thoughts of impending chaos swirled in my head, I let him enter.
 I couldn’t turn him away in his state of physically and emotional need.
-Skinny.
-Hungry.

 Nothing but the clothes on his back.

-With no real options, we are trying detox at home again – with every family member on board.
+With no real options, we tried detox at home again – with every family member on board.
 One day at a time.

 Looking past his negative responses.
 Keeping him fed.
 Letting him sleep.
-The first week will be the roughest.
+The first week was the roughest.

-Yesterday he finally said, “I want my life to go back to the way it used to be.”
+He finally admitted, “I want my life to go back to the way it used to be.”

 That statement is huge.
 It gives me hope.

-My family and I will never abandon him.
+My family and I will never abandon him amid the ups and downs of recovery.

 We will love but not enable him.

-We will then walk the journey with him – because recovery is a lifelong commitment.
+We will walk the journey with him – because recovery is a lifelong commitment.
 DCP

 Craig Peterson publishes EACH Child every Tuesday.
 To subscribe, open this link and “Like” the page.
 EACH Child is Special: Working Smarter Not Harder to Raise Every ONE